Out of all the supplements out there, creatine is one of the few that's actually been consistently well-backed by research.

 "Claims that different forms of creatine are degraded to a lesser degree than creatine monohydrate in vivo or result in a greater uptake to muscle are currently unfounded."

-This simply means that creatine monohydrate is the most effective (and the cheapest as well might I add) form out there despite what supplement companies or Popeye's salesmen might tell you.
+This simply means that creatine monohydrate is the most effective (and the cheapest as well, might I add) form out there despite what supplement companies or Popeye's salesmen might tell you.
+And this recent 2021 systematic review agrees.

 Knowing when to take your supplements (in addition to creatine) to best optimize muscle growth is pretty complicated.
 Thankfully, though, the team here at BWS has the necessary expertise to do just that.
 Our 3-on-1 coaching program takes the guesswork out of training, nutrition, supplementation, and even mobility work - so you can focus on what matters: making gains.
 If you're interested::